K-Beauty: Everything You Wanted To Know About Korean Beauty, Explained

-Whether it’s Mizon’s famed All-in-One Snail Cream incorporating ingredients like snail mucin to ampoules that include microneedles made of marine solids, Korean beauty innovates with unique ingredients you often won't find in other skin care.
+Whether it’s a serum incorporating ingredients like snail mucin to ampoules that include microneedles made of marine solids, Korean beauty innovates with unique ingredients you often won't find in other skin care.

 I spoke with historians and visited museums in Korea, where I'm from, to understand the rich beauty legacy and traditions passed down through the generations, shaping it into what it is today.
 Thousands of years ago, Korea was largely an agricultural society.
 Most everyone was outside under the harsh rays of the sun.
 Searching for ways to heal sun damage has since been embraced by Korean beauty.

 During these times, natural ingredients like camellia, mung bean, and rice were popular for the rich antioxidant benefits and hydrating properties, and they would be kept in small celadon tubs in tiny amounts as preservatives weren’t used as much back then.
 It's amazing that this history of time-tested natural ingredients has been passed down and is still incorporated into today’s beauty formulas.

 Then, in the 1940s and onward as Korea’s economy began to grow exponentially, the beauty companies that started the modern K-beauty movement (many are still around today) set up shop.
 Saengreen was established in 1987 and was one of the first natural-ingredients-focused beauty companies.
 Amore Pacific, founded earlier in 1945, has seen slow and steady growth into the company it is today.
 Shangpree, famous for its well-loved eyepad masks, was started in the 1990s.
 Each of these companies is still thriving today.
 As Korean beauty reach and development continued to progress, there were so many new formulas, ingredients, and types of products that became a reality (skin lotions, essences, serums, and more).